-Independent practice, Midpoint Assessments and Tests
+Independent practice, midpoint assessments and tests

 For each topic, you will be given an independent practice homework at the start, which you are expected to have completed by the end of the topic.
 Your teacher will expect you to bring the independent practice homework to a designated lesson, so that you can be provided with feedback on your work and so that we can monitor the level of effort you are making with your independent biology studies.
 More than one failure to have your completed independent practice work with you at the appropriate time will be considered evidence that you are not making a good level of effort in your studies.
-You may also be given other homework to complete as part of the scheme of learning.
-In addition to this, there will be regular Midpoint Assessment progress checks (starter activities which you will be told in advance to prepare for).
-You will also have regular scheduled formal tests to assess your progress in several topics combined.
+You will also be given other homework to complete as part of the scheme of learning, some of this will be set on UpLearn.
+In addition to this, there will be regular midpoint assessments (starter activities which you will be told in advance to prepare for).
+You will also have regular scheduled tests to assess your progress in several topics combined.
 This allows for spaced retrieval practice.